nathand99/legit/README.md

 # legit

 legit is a subset of the version control system Git written in Shell.
+The legit repository is located in the .legit folder which is created using the command: ./legit-init

 USAGE